akinmiday/akinmiday/README.md

 - 👋 Hi, I’m Olamide
 - 👀 I’m interested in Frontend Development
-- 🌱 I’m currently learning Typescript
+- 🌱 I’m currently learning Dart
-- 💞️ I’m looking to collaborate on any open project
+- 💞️ I’m looking to collaborate on open project
 - 📫 How to reach me twitter @Akinmiday

 <!---